0

 eclipse

-A total solar eclipse, in which the new Moon will slip between Earth and the Sun, blocking the Sun entirely from view and briefly allowing its faint corona to become visible.
+A total solar eclipse is when the new Moon will slip between Earth and the Sun, blocking the Sun entirely from view and briefly allowing its faint corona to become visible.

 As seen from San Francisco, the partial eclipse is a morning event, beginning at 10:15 am Pacific, with maximum at 11:13 am, when the Moon crosses 34% of the Sun’s diameter.
 The Moon moves off the solar disk, and the eclipse ends at 12:15 pm.